As a key amenity, one of our 11 ways to collectively transform communities, bollards can play a decisive role.

 Overall, bollards can play many roles in creating and preserving public spaces.
-They can be playful, sit-table, or even provide an artistic statement.
-Each example below opens a window into those possibilities.
-The ones below show how a street without parking thrives in different communities
+They can be playful, sit-able, or even provide an artistic statement.
+Each example below opens a window into these possibilities.
+The ones below show how a street without parking thrives in different communities.

 Bollards do not have to be simple – they can come in many shapes and sizes, even supporting the presence of greenery in a community.